 Still, the thrills don’t stop there.
 Every April 21st song is part of a larger mural, showing us the landscape of our lives.
 The band does not just write and play songs, but more, they craft concepts.
 One might notice a metamorphosis as the music evolves track to track, often themed similarly with emblematic depictions of depression or the power of lies, but it is the structure of the vocal itself that brings the listener to profound satisfaction.
 The prior mentioned singles are delivered in first person, as if their narrator is glued to the voice in his own mind.
 When we get to “Decision,” the story teller has changed, living outside himself and narrating his life in third person.
 The message is beautiful and tragic, as it is delivered by one who has triumphantly taken on his demons, but only when divorced from his own soul by safe distance.

 April 21st are more than a band.
 They are an extreme sort of experience meant for those who want to go deep.
-Courage is Born From Fear will be released on September 10, 2021.
+Courage is Born From Fear was released on September 10, 2021.